getnamo/GlobalEventSystem-Unreal/README.md

 - If your objects have a tight coupling or it's easily accessible in a tree hierarchy pattern I would use standard methods instead of GES.

 - Background threads.
-Current version is not thread safe.
+Current version is not thread safe and should be called only in your game thread.

 ## Possible Improvements
 See https://github.com/getnamo/global-event-system-ue4/issues for latest.